-If you spend any time walking by churches in Krakow, and it’s hard not to, you can’t help but notice signs for chamber music concerts.
-We decided to take in a Chopin and Mozart concert in St. Peter and St. Paul’s church, put on by the Krakow Chamber Orchestra of St. Maurice.
-The concert was lovely and we thought it was a great way to bring people and money into the many beautiful churches in old Krakow.
+If you spend any time walking past churches in Krakow, and it’s hard not to, you can’t help but notice signs for chamber music concerts.
+We decided to take in a Chopin and Mozart concert in St. Peter and St. Paul’s Church, put on by the Krakow Chamber Orchestra of St. Maurice.
+The concert was lovely, and we thought it was a great way to bring people and money into the many beautiful churches in old Krakow.
 You can leave it to chance as we did and try to purchase tickets while you’re there or you can book a Chopin Piano Recital at the Chopin Gallery.
 For a truly divine experience, you can book a full-day tour combining spiritual Catholic and historical heritage places culminating in a 3-course Polish meal and a classical music concert!

-The next morning we were up early to spend the day at one of Krakow’s most famous sights, The Wawel.
+We opted to get up early and spend a day at one of Krakow’s most famous sights, The Wawel.
 The Wawel is a castle complex overlooking the Vistula River in Krakow’s historic centre.
 It contains the Royal Castle, armoury, treasury and a cathedral.
 Many of the guided tours of Krakow include the Wawel, but not all do, so be sure to check the details when you book.
 You can also book a tour just of the Wawel castle itself and the tour price will include your admission tickets.

 We visited the treasury and armoury first.
-Andrew enjoyed looking at all of the various weapons but I was a bit let down by the treasury side of things.
+Andrew enjoyed looking at all of the various weapons, but I was a bit let down by the Treasury side of things.
 While I was hoping for jewellery, what I got was fancier weapons.
-It wasn’t really my thing.
+It wasn’t my thing.

-The archaeology exhibit however was very interesting.
+The archaeology exhibit, however, was fascinating.
 As happened in many cities in Europe, one building was built on the remains of an earlier one.
-Currently, they are painstakingly uncovering pieces of the old Wawel and you can wander through some of these remains, in this exhibit.
+Currently, they are painstakingly uncovering pieces of the old Wawel, and you can wander through some of these remains, in this exhibit.

 Although we didn’t go inside the apartments, the architecture of the Royal Castle was lovely.
 The cathedral was also magnificent and filled with ornately carved tombs of Krakow’s royalty.

 Our final stop was the intriguingly titled Dragon’s Den.
 It is a series of caves under the Wawel, where a dragon of Polish legends is said to have lived.
-It is best to visit the Dragon’s Den at the end of your tour, as the caves exit outside the Wawel complex.
-There you will see the Wawel Dragon, or at least his statue.
+It is best to visit the Dragon’s Den at the end of your tour, as the cave’s exit is outside the Wawel complex.
+There you will see the Wawel Dragon or at least his statue.

-After our visit to the Wawel, it was time for a snack.
 We decided to extend our exploration into the world of the pierogi and stopped at Zapiecek Polish Pierogi.
 Andrew sampled from the mixed platter while I enjoyed the ‘Russian Style’ which, I am informed by the Polish bride, have nothing to do with Russia at all.
-The place was packed and the perogies were cheap and filling.
+The place was packed, and the perogies were cheap and filling.

-After our ride, we wanted to relax over a long, delicious evening meal, so we asked our hosts at the Globetroter for a recommendation.
+On our final evening, we wanted to relax over a long, delicious evening meal, so we asked our hosts at the Globetroter for a recommendation.
 They suggested the Restaurant Nostalgia, located just outside the old centre.
 Sadly, it has since closed but it was a fabulous choice.
 The only problem was, after our starters (pierogies and stuffed mushrooms) we were already full!
-The main courses were too delicious to pass up though – steak with a heavenly blue cheese sauce and potato dumplings for me and honey roasted spare-ribs for Andrew.
-The was no room for desert but we did enjoy some lovely wine with our meal.
-What a fantastic way to finish off a week-end break in Krakow.
+The main courses were too delicious to pass up, though – steak with a heavenly blue cheese sauce and potato dumplings for me and honey roasted spareribs for Andrew.
+The was no room for dessert, but we did enjoy some lovely wine with our meal.
+What a fantastic way to finish off a weekend break in Krakow.

-Stay tuned to read about our trip to the incredible Wieliczka Salt Mine, which was unlike anything I could have imagined and to read all about what happens at a Polish (and Belgian) wedding in the mountains.
+Read about our trip to the incredible Wieliczka Salt Mine, which was unlike anything I could have imagined and read all about what happens at a Polish (and Belgian) wedding in the mountains.